Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 where $p_i$ are the outcome probabilities.
 The connection with equilibrium thermodynamics is that, when $H$ is interpreted as the Hamiltonian, this class of states contains canonical (Gibbs) ensembles.
 Ultimately, however, the elegance of projective measurements is an idealization: in practice measurements are typically indirect or sequential, motivating the development of generalized measurements~\cite{Davies1970An}.
 Reinterpreting Eq.~\eqref{eq:rhop} in this spirit, one recognizes that moving from projective to positive-operator-valued measurements amounts to relaxing the orthogonality of the post-measurement ensemble $\{\ket{\varphi_i}\}$.

 We propose to generalize thermodynamic ensembles in an analogous way.
 In our formulation, equilibrium ensembles will be special because the state carries no coherence in the energy eigenbasis: an equilibrium density matrix satisfies $[\rho,H]=0$ and is therefore insensitive to the unitary flow generated by $H$.
-Indeed, its quantum Fisher information~\cite{Braunstein1994Statistical,Paris2009Quantum} with respect to $H$ vanishes, $F_Q(\rho;H)=0$.
+Indeed, its quantum Fisher information (QFI)~\cite{Braunstein1994Statistical,Paris2009Quantum} with respect to $H$ vanishes, $F_Q(\rho;H)=0$.
 Out of equilibrium, this condition is not met, and the traditional perspective is naturally focussed on dynamical mechanisms, such as dephasing~\cite{Barthel2008Dephasing,Reimann2008Foundation,Linden2009Quantum,deOliveira2018Equilibration}, that suppress energy-basis coherence and, in turn, drive $F_Q(\rho(t);H)$ towards zero at late times.
-The appeal of equilibration lies in its drastic reduction of complexity: once equilibrium is reached, statistical mechanics suggests that microscopic details become largely irrelevant and that the state is described by a small set of thermodynamic parameters (e.g., by a canonical ensemble).
-This viewpoint culminates in the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991Quantum,Srednicki1994Chaos,Rigol2008Thermalization,DAlessio2016From}, which asserts that, for generic nonintegrable systems, individual energy eigenstates are locally indistinguishable from the corresponding thermal ensemble: local observables depend essentially only on the energy density of the stationary state.
+The appeal of equilibration lies in its drastic reduction of complexity, which culminates in the eigenstate thermalization hypothesis (ETH)~\cite{Deutsch1991Quantum,Srednicki1994Chaos,Rigol2008Thermalization,DAlessio2016From}.
+The latter asserts that, for generic nonintegrable systems, individual energy eigenstates are locally indistinguishable from the corresponding microcanonical ensemble: local observables depend essentially only on the energy density of the stationary state.
 Is this ``thermodynamic paradise'' really restricted to equilibrium?

 \paragraph{Coherent energy fluctuations.} Relaxing the assumption that ensemble states are stationary requires a shift of principle.
 Away from equilibrium, one gives up the criterion that singles out the ``privileged'' states underlying standard ensembles (the energy eigenstates), which are expected to capture the late-time local properties of broad classes of initial states (e.g., with clustering properties)~\cite{Deutsch1991Quantum,Srednicki1994Chaos,Rigol2008Thermalization,DAlessio2016From,Kuwahara2020Eigenstate}.
 We nevertheless aim at a statistical description of local physics that retains large equivalence classes of locally indistinguishable states (cf. the equivalence between microcanonical and canonical ensembles~\cite{Lima1972Equivalence}).
 In this respect, controlling fluctuations remains a key implicit requirement for ensemble equivalence (cf.\ Refs.~\cite{Tasaki2018On,Kuwahara2020Gaussian,BrandaoCramer2015Equivalence}).
 We make this requirement explicit and promote it to a principle of \emph{minimal coherent energy fluctuations}.
 To this end, we single out families of pure states $\{\ket{\varphi_i}\}$ (generally nonorthogonal) with the following property: